elohmeier/jmespath-proxy/README.md

 - **Method**: GET
 - **Description**: Serves a template with information about the JMESPath proxy application.

+### `/health`

+- **Method**: GET
+- **Description**: Health check endpoint for readiness/liveness probes.

 ### `/test`

 - **Method**: POST
-- **Description**: Accepts a JSON payload with the data and a JMESPath expression.
-Returns the result of the expression applied to the data.
+- **Description**: Accepts a JSON payload with the data and an optional JMESPath expression.
+Returns the result of applying the expression to the data within a context that includes query parameters.
+- **Query Parameters**: Any URL query parameters provided are made available in the JMESPath context.
 - **Request Body**:
   ```json
   {